-Therefore, we still lack a comprehensive understanding of both how bilateral sensor fusion across different modalities systematically affects intent recognition error rates and whether prosthesis-derived intent recognition strategies perform well when generalized to non-prosthesis applications.
-In this study we present a proof-of-concept for an intent recognition control system using a comprehensive set of bilateral lower-limb neuromechanical signals recorded from wearable sensors instrumented on able-bodied subjects freely walking without a device.
+Therefore, we still lack a clear understanding of both how bilateral sensor fusion across different modalities systematically affects intent recognition error rates and whether prosthesis-derived intent recognition strategies perform well when generalized to non-prosthesis applications.
+In this study we present a proof-of-concept for an intent recognition control system using a broad set of bilateral lower-limb neuromechanical signals recorded from wearable sensors instrumented on able-bodied subjects freely walking without an assistive device.
 Our overall objective was to conduct an offline analysis to systematically compare and benchmark the performance of unilaterally and bilaterally -informed intent recognition control systems and to identify the most critical sensors.
-We confirmed our hypothesis that sensor fusion across different modalities and across legs would reduce steady-state and transitional error rates. separateunilateral knee-anklebenefitincorporatingunimpairedan with intent recognitionWe expect our positive results to further the ongoing development of and broaden the scope of intent recognition strategies for controlling wearable lower-limb assistive devices.
+We confirmed our hypothesis that sensor fusion across different modalities and across legs would reduce steady-state and transitional error rates.
+We also report preliminary results from a separate offline analysis on one unilateral above-knee amputee walking with a powered knee-ankle prosthesis to demonstrate the benefit of incorporating kinematic information from the unimpaired leg to improve control of an assistive device with intent recognition.
+We expect our positive results to further the ongoing development of and broaden the scope of intent recognition strategies for controlling wearable lower-limb assistive devices.

 Material and Methods